The EPOH house focuses on providing a safe environment for youth who have nowhere

 Cary Morgan House for Girls is named for Cary Morgan, son of BLOC Board member.

-more information, contact Director, Eli Blackford (for boys) or Amanda Rogers (for girls).
+more information, contact one of our directors: Eli Blackford (for boys) or Amanda Rogers (for girls).